pear/Net_WebFinger/README.rst

 Net_WebFinger
 *************

-A WebFinger implementation for PHP.
+WebFinger client library for PHP.

 Discover meta data about users by just their email address.
 Discoverable data may be the user's OpenID, profile page URL,